emissary-ingress/emissary/reference/core/ambassador.md

 ### Upstream Idle Timeout (`cluster_idle_timeout_ms`)

-If set, `cluster_idle_timeout_ms` specifies the timeout (in milliseconds) after which an idle connection upstream will close.
+If set, `cluster_idle_timeout_ms` specifies the timeout (in milliseconds) after which an idle connection upstream is closed.
 If no `cluster_idle_timeout_ms` is specified, upstream connections will never be closed due to idling.

 ### gRPC HTTP/1.1 bridge (`enable_grpc_http11_bridge`)